Anna Jöransdotter

-Anna Jöransdotter (floruit 1714), was a Finnish soldier.
+Anna Jöransdotter (1695 - d. after 1715), was a Swedish-Finnish soldier.
 She served in the army of Charles XII of Sweden for two years during the Great Northern War, and married a woman.
 Her case is the perhaps most researched Swedish case of the phenomena of females impersonating males to serve in the military during the modern age.
 Her actions were the cause of a suggestion to introduce a law regarding homosexuality in Sweden.

 Life

 Anna Jöransdotter served as a maid to a farmer in the Swedish province of Finland at the age of eighteen.
 During the time of the Russian invasion, her employer ordered her to join his son stealing from houses that were abandoned during the plague.
 They were discovered by a vicar from Livonia, a refugee from the advancing Russian army, and her employer then ordered her to flee dressed in male clothing.
 In the village of Harittu in the province of Turku, she was forcibly drafted to the army in accordance with the law that all male vagrants could be forced to serve in the army.
 She enlisted under the name Johan Haritu and served in the army for one and a half years.
 As Johan Haritu, she married the daughter of an ensign, Maja Kijhl.

 This was not a love match: Maja Kijhl was pregnant at the wedding and needed a man to acknowledge the child to avoid the stigma of illegitimacy which was forced upon unmarried mothers at the time.
 Haritu was convinced to marry by the female owner of a public house, to which she owed money.
 However, Haritu refused to acknowledge the child nonetheless, as it was born so soon after the wedding.
 Kijhl reportedly discovered the biological gender of Haritu a couple of days after the wedding and asked her not to return after the army campaign she was committed to join.